2024 Solar Incentives Guide for Warrensburg, MO - Tax Credits & Rebates

 EcoWatch's Warrensburg, MO Solar Incentives FAQs

-It's best to speak with your local Warrensburg solar installer to get an understanding of which incentives your project may qualify for.
-Usually, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, like those offered by the government of Missouri, might have other requirements.
+It's a good idea to talk to your local Warrensburg solar installer to get an understanding of which incentives your project may qualify for.
+Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those offered by the government of Missouri, may have other requirements.

 The recently passed Inflation Reduction Act includes provisions for several incentives designed to reward homeowners for making eco-friendly upgrades.
 Some incentives include tax credits and rebates for installing new electric appliances.
 You can find more details about these incentives here.